 While ownership changes can be good in the long run for the vendors and customers, customers often express concern over the short-term impact to their business.

 How will the change impact my service?
 Will my account team be affected?
 Will I be required to change technology platforms?
 How prepared is my vendor to meet or exceed contractual obligations?
 These are just a few of the questions that circulate when mergers and acquisitions transpire.
 All are legitimate questions and they should be addressed promptly by discussing commitments and confirming results through performance monitoring practices.
 Plans are essential, but successful execution against plans is what really matters.

-The reality is that even though every vendor that merges or acquires another tells customers that very little will change in the day-to-day experience, changes do occur.
-Taking the lead in evaluating changes reduces unwanted surprises and helps to forge a positive business relationship with the new vendor.
+The reality is that even though every TEM vendor that merges or acquires another tells customers that very little will change in the day-to-day experience, changes do occur.
+Taking the lead in evaluating these evolutions reduces unwanted surprises and helps to forge a positive business relationship with the new vendor.